 WalleyFilms just released a video that highlights our Night Photography workshop in West Texas.

-Q: “When I process a RAW file, I use the RAW image processor in Photoshop.
+Q: “When I process a RAW file, website like this I use the RAW image processor in Photoshop.
 I then save it as a TIFF file (and then to a JPEG for clients and stock agencies).
 This already seems like so many steps.
 Why would I want to use Lightroom?”

 A: Photoshop wasn’t designed to work with camera RAW files – it was designed to work with film scans.
 IMO, the Camera RAW plugin and Adobe Bridge represent an inelegant approach to modernizing an application based on 1980’s technology.